Wells Cathedral Choir

 Wells Cathedral Oratorio Society (WCOS), founded in 1896, performs major works from the choral repertory with some of the country’s leading soloists and orchestral ensembles.

-With around 120 voices the society gives three concerts a year, and is conducted by Jeremy Cole, the Director of Music at Wells Cathedral.
+With around 120 voices the society gives three concerts a year, and is conducted by the Director of Music at Wells Cathedral.
 Concerts are normally in early November, December (an annual performance of Handel’s Messiah) and late March.

 The society also hosts a Come and Sing day each year, normally in May, to which all are welcome to study and perform a work from scratch.